dillon-quan/connect4/README.md

 # Install uv if you don't have it
 curl -LsSf https://astral.sh/uv/install.sh | sh

-# Clone the repo and navigate into it
-git clone <repo-url>
 cd connect_4

 # Create a virtual environment and install dependencies